Tiffany-TW/ML_Study_Records/README.md

     |Positive|0|11|

     * precision and recall scores are 0.917 and 1 respectively.

-    The evaluation metrics for the test set indicate that the classifer just built is nice.
+    **To sum up, the classifier for the binary classification problem performs well according to the evaluation metrics on the test set.**